Korakuen Hall: History

 On April 16, 1962, the Korakuen Hall was officially opened with a capacity of approximately 2,000 people.
 It is located inside the Tokyo Dome City, one of Tokyo's biggest attractions.
 The venue hosted the boxing events for the 1964 Summer Olympics.

-In the area of pro wrestling, it is considered the Madison Square Garden of puroresu, as all of Japan's largest promotions have run some of their larger shows inside the hall, much akin to the WWF/E's monthly show at MSG in the 1980s.
+On March 30, 1993, the Japanese kickboxing promotion K-1 held its first event K-1 Sanctuary I at Korakuen Hall.

-In March 2011, as the hall suffered structural damage under the influence of the Tōhoku earthquake, the events scheduled for the time being, including WBC triple female world title fight, were postponed or canceled.
+In March 2011, as the hall suffered structural damage in the Tōhoku earthquake.
+Events including a World Boxing Council triple female world title fight were postponed or canceled.
 The repair work was completed on March 18.
 The Hall was closed until the next day, then gradually resumed a variety of events.

 On October 27, 2016, the hall became the chosen venue for the International Lethwei Federation Japan.
 The Lethwei Grand Prix Japan 2016 was the first event of the promotion held at the venue.

+On August 2, 2025, two boxers were gravely injured in separate fights during the Dynamic Glove on U-Next card and died from injuries sustained in those contests days later, resulting in a national edict prohibiting boxing matches from lasting longer than 10 rounds.
+Officials also planned to adopt Nevada-style weight cutting regulations.